 - Sign up for a Nice Ride MN membership.
 Year-long memberships are only $25 for University employees covered by the UPlan.
-The discount code for University employees is UMNBIKE and you must use your University email address to register.
+Please contact Employee Benefits at email@example.com or call (612) 624-8647 to get the password for the discount.

 - Register your Nice Ride membership with Dero ZAP.

 - Check out a bike from any Nice Ride Station with your member key.
 Any ride over 10 minutes will count as your commute for the day.